Bob Dechert

 Robert "Bob" Dechert (born May 18, 1958) is a former Canadian politician and lawyer.
-A member of the Conservative Party of Canada, Dechert served as Member of Parliament for the riding of Mississauga—Erindale in the House of Commons of Canada from 2008 to 2015.
+A member of the Conservative Party of Canada, Dechert served as the member of Parliament for the riding of Mississauga—Erindale in the House of Commons of Canada from 2008 to 2015.

 Background

 Dechert was born in Brampton, Ontario and graduated from McMaster University in Hamilton with a Bachelor of Arts in economics.
 He attended law school at the University of Toronto and was called to the bar in Ontario in 1985.
 He joined the law firm of Gowling Lafleur Henderson LLP where he practiced corporate law and was a senior partner.